 Becca Britton has been working in animal welfare since 2003.
-Outside of animal welfare, her work experience includes over ten years in the non-profit sector with a focus on community development, art & culture programming, and public art installations.
-She also has a strong background in marketing, graphic and web design, grant writing, and project management.
+Outside of animal welfare, her work experience includes over ten years in the non-profit sector with a focus on community development, art-culture programming for youth and senior citizens, public art & community building.
+She also has a strong background in marketing, graphic and web design, event planning, grant writing, and project management.

 Britton was formerly founder (2003) and executive director of Friends of the Cleveland Kennel, a non-profit organization that served as a support agency for Cleveland Animal Control.
 Through her non-profit, she ran a successful rescue organization, raised thousands of dollars in supportive care and programming for animals in need at the Cleveland Animal Control, and organized/funded large scale community-focused Wellness Clinic events throughout the city of Cleveland.
 Most recently, she launched a pet retention program called Neighborhood Pets Outreach & Resource Center.